whitneyburton/portfolios/students/1711-front/michael-gatewood/20180301-michael-gatewood-m2.md

 ## Areas of Emphasis

-My goal in M2 was to become familiar with the fundamental principles of Object-Oriented Programming and improve my ability to solve complex problems using algorithmic thinking.
+My goal in M2 is to become familiar with the fundamental principles of Object-Oriented Programming and improve my ability to solve complex problems using algorithmic thinking.
+I want to be ative in assiting M1 students while maintining my own academic standing.
+Finally, I want to continue my professional development and continue to make steps towards being prepared for the job search after I graduate Turing.

 ## Self-Evaluation